A Toasted Crumb

 • 4 large russet potatoes, cubed

-• 1 tbsp fresh parsley, minced + more for garnishing
+• 1 tablespoon fresh parsley, minced + more for garnishing

 • 1 lb ground beef